plotdb/uploadr/README.md

 #### Providers

-`@plotdb/uploadr` supports uploading to different kind of file hosting services. use `provider` to choose between the providers available as below:
+`@plotdb/uploadr` supports uploading to different kind of file hosting services. use `provider` to choose between the providers available as below.

+To use a provider, you should make sure to

+ - client side: init `uploadr` with proper provider configurations
+ - server side: ensure to add api endpoint if needed.

+Provider configurations for each provider is described as below.

 ##### Native

-upload files to local api ( provided also by `@plotdb/uploadr` )
+upload files to local API endpoint. include `providers/native.js` then init with:

-    { host: "native", route: "<path-to-api-endpoint>" }
+    new uploadr({ host: "native", config: { ... }});

+where config contains:

+ - `route`: api endpoint

 ##### ImgBB

-upload images to ImgBB via following provider config:

-    { host: "imgbb", key: "api-key-to-imgbb" }
+Upload images to ImgBB.
+Include `providers/imgbb.js` then init with:

+    new uploadr({ host: "imgbb", config: { ... }});

+where config contains:

+ - `key`: imgbb api key for uploading images.

+##### GCS ( Google Cloud Storage )

+Upload files to Google Cloud Storage directly from browser.
+Include `providers/gcs.js` then init with:

+    new uploadr({ host: "gcs", config: { ... }});

+where config contains:

+ - `bucket`: bucket name in your google cloud storage to hold your files.
+ - `domain`: domain name to access your files (including schema ).
+   - if omitted, fallback to `https://storage.googleapis.com`
+   - this is for previewing / downloading files.
+ - `route`: server route to request signed url for uploading files.
+   - if omitted, fallback to `/d/uploadr/gcs`.

+##### Dummy

+Never upload files to anywhere - just response with a dummy result.
+Include `providers/dummy.js` then init with:

+    new uploadr({ host: "dummy" })

+and there is no config for dummy provider.

 ##### Other providers